P2ANet: A Dataset and Benchmark for Dense Action Detection from Table Tennis Match Broadcasting Videos

 \section{Conclusion}

-In this paper, we present a new large-scale dataset \TheName{}, which is currently the largest publicly available table tennis action detection dataset to the best of our knowledge.
+In this paper, we present a new large-scale benchmark \TheName{}, which contains currently the largest publicly available table tennis action detection dataset to the best of our knowledge.
 We have evaluated several state-of-the-art algorithms on the introduced dataset.
-Experimental results show that existing approaches are heavily challenged by fast-moving and dense actions and uneven action distribution in video chunks.
-In the future, we hope that \TheName{} could become a new benchmark dataset for fast-moving and dense action detection especially in the sports area.
+Experimental results show that existing approaches are heavily challenged by \textbf{fast-moving} and \textbf{dense} actions and uneven action distribution in video chunks.
+In the future, we hope that \TheName{} could become a meaningful benchmark for fast-moving and dense action detection, especially in the video analysis area.
 Through a comprehensive introduction and analysis, we intend to help the follow-up users and researchers to better acknowledge the characteristics and the statistics of \TheName{}, so as to fully utilize the dataset in action recognition and action localization tasks.
 We believe the \TheName{} dataset will make an early attempt in driving the sports video analysis industry to be more intelligent and effective.